Top Crypto Tax-Free Countries in 2023!

 Welcome, Coin Bureau readers, to an article about the ever-exciting world of taxes.
 Who doesn't love taxes?
 I know I sure do!
-But, writing about it, reading about it, talking about it, paying it, I just can't get enough!
+Writing about it, reading about it, talking about it, paying it, I just can't get enough!

 Who’s with me?
 Can I get a high-five…? anyone?

 Yeah, yeah, I know.
-You'd probably rather be reading articles about awesome Metaverse projects, crypto projects that are making the world a better place, or how you can earn a nice yield on those hefty moonbags in a fantastic DeFi protocol, but hey, tax is a part of life.
-And as that old cliché goes…Death and taxes and all that.
+You'd probably rather be reading articles about awesome Metaverse projects, crypto projects that are making the world a better place, or how you can earn a nice yield on those hefty moonbags in a fantastic DeFi protocol.
+But hey, tax is a part of life, and as that old cliché goes…Death and taxes and all that.
 If you are someone who doesn't want to play by those old rules and wants to keep every Satoshi you earn, then strap in as we are going to dive into the top crypto tax-free countries to help avoid the tax man, (legally, of course).

 This article will cover crypto tax-friendly places that people can consider relocating to if they are serious about minimizing their income tax obligations or avoiding capital gain tax.
 Note that this list is in no particular order.
 There is no single “best” country for crypto tax as they can all vary quite significantly.
 There are a lot of different factors at play.

-For example, some countries charge little tax on crypto; some charge no tax.
-Some don't tax crypto capital gains, but they will tax frequent crypto day trading as income tax or business tax.
+For example, some countries charge little tax on crypto, some charge no tax.
+Some don't tax crypto capital gains, but they will treat frequent crypto day trading as income tax or business tax.
 Some countries won't tax staking or yield income but may tax capital gains.
-Finally, some countries will only tax crypto held for under a year, so choosing “the best” crypto tax-friendly place really comes down to what is most important for the crypto holder.
+Finally, some countries will only tax crypto held for under a year, so choosing “the best” crypto tax-free country really comes down to what is most important for the crypto holder.

 Also, don't forget that factors such as quality of life and amenities are important, so be sure to check out the factors to consider section near the end before you up and yolo into moving to another country.